 • Check the skills inference.
 Does the tool map equivalent skills automatically?
 “Machine learning” and “deep learning” and “TensorFlow” should be connected without you having to specify each one.
 If you have to list every synonym manually, the tool lacks a genuine skills ontology.

 • Evaluate the database size.
 Language processing technology is only as useful as the data it processes.
 A sophisticated engine running on a small candidate database will still produce limited results.
-Pin applies its AI across 850M+ profiles with 100% coverage in North America and Europe - giving the semantic search enough data to find genuine signal in candidate language patterns.
-For a detailed comparison of how AI candidate matching works across different tools, see our dedicated guide.
+Across 850M+ profiles with 100% coverage in North America and Europe, Pin applies its AI to find genuine signal in candidate language patterns.
+For a detailed comparison of how NLP-powered candidate matching works across different tools, see our dedicated guide.

 • Look at outreach integration.
 The strongest recruiting tools don’t stop at search.
 They apply language understanding to outreach generation, response analysis, and scheduling.
 Look for end-to-end workflows where natural language processing powers the entire top-of-funnel process, not just one step.